 - 6 Tablespoons (86g) unsalted butter, cold and cubed

-- Using a handheld or stand mixer fitted with a whisk attachment, beat the room temperature (not cold!) cream cheese on medium-high speed until completely smooth.
+- Using a handheld or stand mixer fitted with a whisk attachment, beat the room temperature cream cheese on medium-high speed until completely smooth.
 Beat in the confectioners’ sugar and 1/4 teaspoon vanilla extract until combined.
 Drop random spoonfuls of cream cheese mixture on top of the bread.
 Layer the remaining bread cubes on top of cream cheese.
+(I like to make sure some cream cheese is still exposed on top just for looks.)
 Set aside.

 - Preheat oven to 350°F (177°C).
 Remove pan from the refrigerator.